Service tiers in the DTU-based purchase model

 Service tiers in the DTU-based purchase model are differentiated by a range of compute sizes with a fixed amount of included storage, fixed retention period for backups, and fixed price.
 All service tiers in the DTU-based purchase model provide flexibility of changing compute sizes without downtime.
 Single databases and elastic pools are billed hourly based on service tier and compute size.

-SQL Database Managed Instance, currently in public preview does not support a DTU-based purchasing model.
+SQL Database managed instance does not support a DTU-based purchasing model.
 For more information, see Azure SQL Database Managed Instance.

 Choosing a service tier depends primarily on business continuity, storage, and performance requirements.

 |Target workload||Development and production||Development and production||Development and production|

 |Backup retention||7 days||35 days||35 days|

 |IO throughput (approximate)||2.5 IOPS per DTU||2.5 IOPS per DTU||48 IOPS per DTU|

 |IO latency (approximate)||5 ms (read), 10 ms (write)||5 ms (read), 10 ms (write)||2 ms (read/write)|

 You can get a free Azure SQL database at the Basic service tier in conjunction with a Azure free account to explore Azure.
 For information, see Create a managed cloud database with your Azure free account.

 Compute sizes are expressed in terms of Database Transaction Units (DTUs) for single databases and elastic Database Transaction Units (eDTUs) for elastic pools.
 For more on DTUs and eDTUs, see DTU-based purchasing model?